Intrade: History

-Intrade was founded by Ron Bernstein and Sean McNamara, a New York futures and options floor trader in 1999.
+Intrade was founded by Ron Bernstein and Sean McNamara, a New York futures and options floor trader, in 1999.
 Intrade was later acquired by Tradesports in 2003.
 John Delaney, the VP of Finance at Intrade, was appointed as the CEO of Tradesports during the acquisition of Intrade by Tradesports.
 In 2004, Tradesports was re-organized into Trade Exchange Network Limited (who operated the websites Intrade.com, Tradesports.com, WallStreetSports.com, Prediction-X.com and other websites using the Intrade trading platform and technology).

 In 2007, Trade Exchange Network Limited was re-organized into three new corporate entities: Intrade the Prediction Market Limited (currently operating Intrade.com), Tradesports Ltd (previously operating Tradesports.com, which closed in 2008), and Prediction Exchange Services Limited, a technology company (which never initiated operations).

-Intrade's system utilises a prediction market trading exchange which allows members to take positions (trade 'contracts') on whether future events will or will not occur.
+Intrade's system utilized a prediction market trading exchange which allows members to take positions (trade 'contracts') on whether future events will or will not occur.
 An example event is a political election, which is almost always settled in a well-defined and verifiable manner.
 The contract might be "Mitt Romney to win 2012 U.S. presidential election".
 Other possible events include financial predictions, such as "the NASDAQ Average to close higher today", or current events predictions such as "Will Adele win the Grammy Award for Best New Artist?"
 Intrade facilitates trading between members, charging a monthly fee, but does not participate in trading itself.

 Trading positions are described in the common trading nomenclature of long (will happen—bullish) and short (will not happen—bearish).
 The trading unit is a contract with a notional settlement value of $0 if the event does not occur or $10 if the event does occur.
 The contract may trade in the range of 0–100, where 1 point equals US$0.10 in value.
 So, if the event specified in a given contract occurs, the contract settles at 100 points or $10; otherwise, the contract settles at 0 or $0 in value.
 Profits and losses are calculated by tabulating the differences between where contracts are purchased against where they are either sold (at any price set by the open market between 0 and 100) or what price they finally expire at (0 or 100) when the event itself is concluded.
 Utilizing this contract structure, the current price of a contract can be imputed as "the market's" global opinion of the probability that the specified event will occur.